Maths Mutt HOME

 Taking moments anticlockwise about D

-The moment of the couple is 2 N m clockwise, so a couple of 2 N m anticlockwise must be applied to put the system into equilibrium.
+The moment of the couple is 2 N·m clockwise, so a 2 N·m anticlockwise couple is required for equilibrium.